modin-project/modin/README.md

 Check [this Modin docs section](https://modin.readthedocs.io/en/latest/development/using_omnisci.html) for Omnisci engine setup.

-**Note: You should not change the engine after your first operation with Modin as it will result in undefined behavior**
+**Note: You should not change the engine after your first operation with Modin as it will result in undefined behavior.**

 #### Which engine should I use?